mikk22/iOSAssessment/README.md

 Assessment to test future iOS developers.

-We hope you had as much fun as we do coding and pushing yourself with new challenges.
+We hope you had as much fun as we have coding and pushing yourself with new challenges.

 ## Introduction